 MATH 138: Precalculus

-Prerequisites: A minimum of two years of high school algebra (or equivalent)
+Prerequisites: A minimum grade of a B- in high school Algebra II (or equivalent)

 Credit Hours: (3)

 Basic concepts of functions and related real number algebra and graphing, especially polynomial, exponential and logarithmic functions; elements of trigonometry.
 Will not satisfy requirements for a major in mathematics.
 This course has been approved for Core Curriculum credit in Mathematical Sciences.